Best International Relations Graduate Programs & Schools in Atlanta

 - Global Problems (health, poverty, water supply)

 - Environmental Law

 A Master of Arts in International Relations (MAIR) degree program may help students to develop their analytical and cultural skills.
 Applicants often need a bachelors degree and may need to be an adept speaker of English and another foreign language.
 Some coursework in political science, economics, history, and international relations may be expected as well.

-Most MAIR programs offer a strong dose of theory and may cover economics (both at a macro and micro focus), history, and culture.
+Most masters international relations programs offer a strong dose of theory and may cover economics (both at a macro and micro focus), history, and culture.
 Also, students may gain a solid grasp of concepts, world organizations, and policy debates in the field of international relations.

-Also, a PhD student may be able to select a field concentration.
+Also, a PhD international relations student may be able to select a field concentration.
 These areas of interest might include international trade, monetary relations or an advanced issue in political economy.
-With its strong emphasis on research methods and intense study, an International Studies graduate program may suit students who want to pursue a career in academia.
+With its strong emphasis on research methods and intense study, a doctorate International Studies degree may suit students who want to pursue a career in academia.